wundergraph/cosmo/helm/cosmo/README.md

 You can use it to deploy a fully functional Cosmo stack for development or production use.

 > [!TIP]
-> As part of an enterprise subscription, we provide exclusive documentation about how to operate and run WunderGraph Cosmo effectively on all common container platform like EKS, GKE.
-AKS, Fargate and Google Cloud Run.
+> As part of an enterprise subscription, we provide exclusive documentation on how to effectively operate and run WunderGraph Cosmo on all common container platforms such as EKS, GKE, AKS, Fargate, and Google Cloud Run.
 This includes migration support and configuration guidance.
-Don't spend time to tinker with its internals, let us do the heavy lifting for you.
+Don't spend time tinkering with its internals; let us do the heavy lifting for you.
 > [Contact us](https://wundergraph.com/contact/sales) for more information.

 ## Getting started